 Lockdowns and stress led many to change their eating habits.
 In fact, most adults reported undesired weight changes during the pandemic.
 Unfortunately, weight gain can take a toll on your health in addition to the impact of poor nutrition on your body.

-But poor COVID eating patterns can also disrupt your oral health.
+Poor COVID eating patterns can also disrupt your oral health.
 You could find that you now have more cavities, for instance, or that all those carbohydrates and acidic foods degraded your tooth enamel.
 In addition to visiting a dentist, the best thing you can do is to try to resume the eating habits you had before the pandemic.

 COVID-Created Dental Issues